How to Install and Configure Postgres 13 on CentOS 8

 Conclusion

-Up to this point we have managed to install Postgresql13 on an Ubuntu server, do some basic configurations then do basic user management.
+Up to this point we have managed to install PostgreSQL 13 on a CentOS 8 / Rocky Linux 8 server, do some basic configurations then do basic user management.

 comments powered by Disqus